abeantor/Homework1/Python.md

 ---

 ## Modifying Lists
+Lists are mutable, so you can update their contents using index assignments.
 Lists are mutable, meaning you can change their content:
 ```python
 fruits = ['banana', 'orange', 'mango', 'lemon']